 Primatologists can only guess what facial, anal and manual gestures once accompanied the audio of Oreskes’ brilliant explanation:

 It’s important to realize that [Dyson] is now, 90?
 92? …I think it’s important that journalists especially need to understand, scientists are people like everybody else.
 They get lonely, they crave attention and especially scientists who have been very famous in their earlier period of life and I think sometimes it’s hard for them when they start to lose the limelight so I think we’ve seen that phenomenon here.†

 Next, watch Oreskes talk about something scientists call global warming, a planet-wide bloodbath they believe is about to make the Rape of Nanking look like the purely localized atrocity it was:

 Here ends the unpaid portion of our tour, I’m afraid.

 To our valued visitors, the world’s favorite Professor of Punitive Psychology kisses farewell for now:

 *I barely know anything about Fred Singer (which is weird, considering he’s one of the top four thought-leaders in the climate-denier world [Oreskes, N., and Conway, E., 2010]), but does he actually have Alzheimer’s?
 Neurologists are divided, since Wikipedia doesn’t mention it.
-As a general principle of medicine, however, an accusation of dementia by Naomi Oreskes is considered the closest thing possible to the proverbial (and, in practice, elusive) “clean bill of health.”
+As a general principle of medicine, however, the accusation of dementia by Naomi Oreskes is considered the closest thing possible to a clean bill of health.

 †A note to would-be apologists for this kind of ageist filth: please spare us your appeals to the myopia of youth.
 That excuse ran out five years ago, when Oreskes moved out of her mom’s apartment.
 At 39, she really ought to know better than to denigrate her elders and smarters by now.